mcliff1/jonessite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In Progress: using bootstrap Carousel template to model some styling
+In Progress: using bootstrap Albumn/Carousel template to model some styling

 ## To Publish to GH Pages